trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 ▪︎ In a small saucepan over medium heat, add butter and sugar.
 Stir until melted and just starting to caramelize.
 Remove from heat and stir in brown sugar and vanilla.
 Set aside to cool.
 In a large saucepan of boiling salted water, boil flavors and remove from heat.
 Drain peas and peel and discard the seeds.
 Add the raspberries to a large bowl and add espresso beans and stir...
 ```

-## Experiment overview

-In this experiment we will use character-based [Recurrent Neural Network](https://en.wikipedia.org/wiki/Recurrent_neural_network) (RNN) to generate cooking recipes.
-We will try to teach our RNN to generate recipe _name_, _ingredients_ and _cooking instructions_ for us.

-I don't expect the RNN to do a strong connection between list of ingredients and cooking instructions but I do expect RNN to learn English grammar and punctuation in couple of hours and to generate some meaningful recipe names along with real food ingredients and cooking instructions.

-For this experiment we will use [Tensorflow v2](https://www.tensorflow.org/) with its [Keras API](https://www.tensorflow.org/guide/keras).

 ⚠️ _The recipes in this notebook are generated just for fun and for learning purposes.
 The recipes are **not** for actual cooking!_

 ![recipe_generation_rnn.jpg](https://raw.githubusercontent.com/trekhleb/machine-learning-experiments/master/assets/images/recipes_generation/01-cover.jpg)